Have you heard of the Pilates reformer?

 a female balancing on her hands utilising a reformer machine

-The Pilates reformer
+The Pilates Reformer Machine

 The reformer is one of the original pieces of equipment designed by Joseph Pilates, the man who invented the Pilates method.
 Thanks to the growing success of reformer group classes it is also probably the most famous piece of Pilates equipment.